Doubly Stochastic Yule Cascades (Part I): The explosion problem in the time-reversible case: Type Doubly Stochastic Yule Cascade

 \section{Type $(\mathcal{M})$ Doubly Stochastic Yule Cascade}

-In order to analyze the explosion problem for DSY, we need additional assumptions on the intensities $\lambda_{v|j}$ in \autoref{DSY_def}.
+In order to analyze the explosion problem for DSY cascades, we need additional assumptions on the intensities $\lambda_{v|j}$ in \autoref{DSY_def}.
 Again, we are motivated by the DSY cascade that underlies equation (\ref{mild_PDE_general}).
-At each wave number $\xi\in\mathbb{R}^3$, a DSY cascade is generated with $\lambda_{v} = \lambda(W_{v})>0$ where $W_\theta\equiv\xi$ and $W_v$, for $v\neq\theta$, is random wave-number distributed according to a probability kernel $H$, consistent with the governing equations.
-Note that although the wave numbers $W_v$, as well as the stochastic multiplicative solution functional $\mathcal{X}$, are vectors in $\mathbb{R}^d$, the explosion time $\zeta(\xi)$ for the tree-indexed random field depends only on the intensities $\lambda_v=\lambda(|W_v|)$, i.e., a scalar-valued DSY.
+For the purpose of illustration, one may view (\ref{mild_PDE_general}) as the mild formulation of the 3-dimensional NSE in the Fourier space (see \autoref{PDE-casc}).
+At each wave vector $\xi\in\mathbb{R}^3$, a DSY cascade is generated with $\lambda_{v} = \lambda(W_{v})>0$ where $W_\theta\equiv\xi$ and $W_v$, for $v\neq\theta$, is random wave vector distributed according to a probability kernel $H$, consistent with the governing equations.
+Although the wave vectors $W_v$ are vectors in $\mathbb{R}^3$, the explosion time $\zeta(\xi)$ for the tree-indexed random field depends only on the intensities $\lambda_v$, which in turn depends only magnitudes $|W_v|$.
+This family constitutes a branching Markov process on a scalar state space.

-In the typical cases, such as NSE or KPP, the transition probability kernel $H$ is such that the family $\{X_v=W_v\}_{v\in\mathbb{T}}$ is a binary branching Markov chain on $\mathbb{R}^d$.
+In the typical cases, such as NSE or KPP, the transition probability kernel $H$ is such that the family $\{X_v=W_v\}_{v\in\mathbb{T}}$ is a binary branching Markov process on $\mathbb{R}^d$.
 More generally, Markov structure is a natural extension of independence in stochastic models, which motivates the following definition.

 \begin{definition} We say that a DSY cascade $\{\lambda_v^{-1}T_v\}_{v\in\mathbb{T}}$ is of type ($\mathcal{M}$) if $\lambda_v=\lambda(X_v)$, where $\lambda$ is a $(0,\infty)$-valued function and $\{X_v\}_{v\in\mathbb{T}}$ is a tree-indexed family of random variables satisfying: \begin{enumerate}[(A)] \item For any path $s \in\partial{\mathbb T}$, the sequence $X_{s|0}, X_{s|1}, X_{s|2},\dots$ is a time-homogeneous Markov chain on a measurable state space $(S,\mathcal{S})$. \item For any path $s\in\partial{\mathbb T}$, the transition probability of the Markov chain $X_{s|0}, X_{s|1}, X_{s|2},\dots$ does not depend on $s$. \end{enumerate} \end{definition}